Skip to main content

 The UEP major coursework includes a series of intensive seminars in the junior and senior years, with introductory courses in the frosh and sophomore years.
 The course of study includes developing skills in public policy analysis, internships, community participation, a research project with an applied policy focus, and leadership training.
 In addition to the prerequisites and the core seminars, students are encouraged to take electives in a variety of disciplines to sharpen their expertise in different policy areas and approaches.

 We encourage our students to engage in off-campus learning.
-Some students may choose to spend a fall semester in the Campaign Semester program (offered in alternate Presidential and Congressional election years); summer research and/or internships in Los Angeles or abroad (e.g., through the China-Environment program, the Richter program, and the Undergraduate Summer Research Program), through the Occidental-at-the-United Nations program, or in one of the abroad programs sponsored or approved by the College.
+Some students may choose to spend a fall semester in the Campaign Semester program (offered in alternate Presidential and Congressional election years); summer research and/or internships in Los Angeles or abroad (e.g., through the Richter program, and the Occidental-at-the-United Nations program, or in one of the abroad programs sponsored or approved by the College).

-During their senior year, students design and complete a policy-oriented comprehensive project that has an applied focus and includes original research.
+During their senior year, students design and complete a policy-oriented comprehensive project that has an applied focus.
 This project may take several forms.
 It can be a traditional research paper, a hands-on policy research report, a project in collaboration with other students, or a study conducted for a community-based "client" organization.

 A significant dimension of UEP’s problem-solving and social change-related curriculum is its connection to the research, education, and community-based activities of the Urban & Environmental Policy Institute (UEPI).
 UEPI is the research and advocacy program arm of UEP and a key component of Occidental’s focus on community engagement.
 UEPI's mission is to connect ideas and action to create a more just and livable region, nation, and world.

 Through UEP and UEPI, students experience a range of classroom-based and independent internships and engage with urban and environmental policy through government agencies, political campaigns, grassroots community and environmental justice organizations, public interest groups, social service agencies, labor unions, health organizations, food justice groups, as well as the government and private sector.
-Under the supervision of faculty as well as the UEPI program staff, students gain experience in practical applied research by working with and for community partners in the Los Angeles area, across the country, and abroad Current programs address food justice, environmental and public health, the built environment and transportation, and global trade and freight transportation.
-We also facilitate College-wide initiatives such as our minor in Public Health and a China-Environment program that links students to universities and NGOs in Hong Kong, Nanjing, and other partners in China.
+Under the supervision of faculty as well as the UEPI program staff, students gain experience in practical applied research by working with and for community partners in the Los Angeles area, across the country, and abroad.
+Current programs address food justice, environmental and public health, the built environment and transportation, and global trade and freight transportation.
+We also facilitate and contribute to College-wide initiatives such as the minor in Public Health and Food Studies.
 More information about UEPI is available at www.oxy.edu/uepi.

 Major